 - Mental status of the patient

-- All questions posed by patients and your answers (use quotation marks when possible to record the patient’s actual statements and/or questions)
+- When possible, use quotation marks to record the patient’s actual statements and/or questions

 - Your evaluation of the patients’ level of understanding based on their questions and responses

 - Use of the teach-back method to confirm patient understanding

 Patients may not remember whether the physician explained the procedure and/or potential complications.
 Avoid the "he said, she said" scenario by following a good informed consent process.